 4. Don’t leave shampoo residue

-A quick shower may keep you from getting to work late, but you may be leaving product residue on your scalp.
-This is a big no-no. When you don’t rinse properly after lathering, you leave unwanted sebum on your hair and scalp.
-Rinse your hair (preferably with cold water) for at least 30 seconds, working your fingertips thoroughly through your hair to get the shampoo out.
-The thicker your hair, the longer the rinse.
+A quick shower may keep you from getting to work late, but you may be leaving product residue on your scalp when you don’t rinse properly after lathering.
+This is a big no-no. Rinse your hair (preferably with cold water) for at least 30 seconds, working your fingertips thoroughly through your hair to get the shampoo out.
+The thicker your hair, the longer the rinsing process.

 Healthy hair begins with a healthy scalp.
 Always remember these scalp care tips because the best haircuts would do you no good if your scalp is itchy and flaking.
 With a healthy scalp, you can rock any hairstyle, whether it’s long, short, or bald.